- What is The Psychotherapy Institute (TPI)?

 A partial list of covered topics:

-Applicants will be supervising or consulting when or shortly after they enter the program (beginning of October).
+Applicants will be supervising or consulting when or shortly after they enter the program.
 The Selection Committee can suggest supervisory opportunities for program participants who are not already providing supervision or consultation.

 Participants enrolled in the program may provide supervision to staff therapists in TPI’s post graduate training program, as well as to licensed therapists in the community through the Institute’s professional consultation service